wolfSSL/wolfBoot/docs/encrypted_partitions.md

 is Chacha20-256.

  - The `key` provided to `wolfBoot_set_encrypt_key()` must be exactly 32 Bytes long.
- - The `nonce` argument must be a 96-bit (12 Bytes) randomly generated buffer, to be used as IV for encryption and decription.
+ - The `nonce` argument must be a 96-bit (12 Bytes) randomly generated buffer, to be used as IV for encryption and decryption.

 ## Example usage